 Divorce is usually a private matter.
-Sure, your friends and family know what you’re going through, but most people don’t broadcast that news to the general public.
-As social media has become a ubiquitous part of modern life, that has changed—it’s remarkable what some people choose to share online.
+Sure, your friends and family know what you’re going through.
+But most people don’t broadcast that news to the general public.
+As social media has become a ubiquitous part of modern life, that has changed.
+It’s remarkable what some people choose to share online.

 Can You Crowdfund Your Divorce?